Authress/authress-sdk.js/README.md

 try {
   // Grab authorization cookie from the request, the best way to do this will be framework specific. const cookies = cookieManager.parse(request.headers.cookie || '');
-  const userToken = cookies.authorization;
+  const userToken = cookies.authorization || request.headers.Authorization.split(' ')[1];
   // Specify your custom domain for tokens.
-Configurable at https://authress.io/app/#/manage?focus=applications const userIdentity = await TokenVerifier('https://login.application.com', cookies.authorization);
+Configurable at https://authress.io/app/#/manage?focus=applications
+  // Replacing the domain with your login url const userIdentity = await TokenVerifier('https://login.application.com', userToken);
 } catch (error) {
   console.log('User is unauthorized', error);
   return { statusCode: 401 };